gruntjs/grunt-contrib-uglify/docs/uglify-examples.md

 ```

-### Beautify
+## Beautify

-Specify `beautify : true` to beautify your code for debugging/troubleshooting purposes.
+Specify `beautify: true` to beautify your code for debugging/troubleshooting purposes.
 Pass an object to manually configure any other output options passed directly to `UglifyJS.OutputStream()`.

 See [UglifyJS Codegen documentation](http://lisperator.net/uglifyjs/codegen) for more information.

-*note*: manual configuration will require you to explicitly set `beautify : true` if you want traditional, beautified output.
+_Note that manual configuration will require you to explicitly set `beautify: true` if you want traditional, beautified output._

 ```js
 // Project configuration.